huridocs/uwazi/README.md

 ```

 Note that if you already have an instance running, this will likely throw an error of ports already been used.
 Only one instance of Uwazi may be run in a the same port at the same time.

+### Default login

+The application's default log in is admin / change this password now

+Note the subtle nudge ;)